 The 4WD system indicator lights illuminate only under the following conditions.
 If these lights illuminate when driving in 2WD, contact your Ford dealer as soon as possible.

-- 4x4 momentarily illuminates after the engine is started.
-Illuminates when 4H (4x4 High) or 4L (4x4 Low) is engaged. - LOW RANGE- momentarily illuminates when the ignition is turned to the ON position.
-Illuminates when 4L (4x4 Low) is engaged.
+• 4x4- momentarily illuminates after the engine is started.
+Illuminates when 4H (4x4 High) or 4L (4x4 Low) is engaged.

 4x4